T32 Signaling Pathways in Innate Immunity

 The Signaling Pathways in Innate Immunity (SPII) Program is comprised of more than 25 Training Grant Faculty (TGF) who are federally funded and are currently tackling complex problems related to the innate immune response in their research.
 For example, (i) how altered microbial chemistries modify interactions with innate immune receptors, (ii) structural biology of Toll-like Receptor (TLR) interactions, (iii) post-translational modifications of signaling proteins required for TLR signaling, (iv) discovery of endogenous proteins or antagonists that block TLR protein interactions and signaling, and (v) elucidation of downstream signaling pathways initiated by interferons that activate antiviral and antibacterial innate immune responses; (vi) the role of “alternatively activated macrophages in the induction and exacerbation of asthma, are the types of projects currently being studied.

-During this first cycle of funding, we have been able to support two graduate students and two post-doctoral fellows per year, and our T32 trainees are a close knit and interactive group.
+During the first cycle of funding, we supported two graduate students and two postdoctoral fellows per year.
+Based on the success of our program, we are now able to support four graduate students and four postdoctoral fellows.
+Our T32 trainees are a close knit and interactive group.
 There are many potential opportunities for diverse experiences in the laboratories of these TGF for pre- and postdoctoral trainees.

 The SPII program is directed by Dr. Stefanie Vogel, Professor of Microbiology and Immunology, who has had extensive experience in studying innate immune mechanisms in response to infectious agents, primarily in macrophages.
 Drs.
 Achsah Keegan, Associate Director of the MD/PhD program at UMSOM, and Bret Hassel, Director of the Molecular Microbiology and Immunology (MMI) graduate program at UMSOM, are co-Directors of SPII.
 The majority of our graduate students and post-doctoral trainees come from the MMI program.